Taufik-H/Taufik-H/README.md

 ### Hi there 👋
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Taufik-H)](https://github.com/Taufik-H/github-readme-stats)

+- 🔭 I’m currently working on something cool!
+- 🌱 I’m currently learning alone
+- 👯 I’m looking to collaborate on Facebook & Github

 <!--
 **Taufik-H/Taufik-H** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

- 🔭 I’m currently working on something cool!
+- 🔭 I’m currently working on something cool!
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...